Fiordland National Park – Guide for Backpackers

 There are day trips, overnight cruises or multiple day kayaking trips starting from Lake Manapouri.
 Doubtful Sound is often described as a quieter version of Milford Sound and is a good option if you have time to spend in Fiordland.

-Many backpackers use Te Anau as a base for doing one of the Great Walks or the Hollyford, Greenston, Caples and Dusky Tracks – there is a reason why Te Anau is the “Walking Capital of New Zealand”.
+Many backpackers use Te Anau as a base for doing one of the Great Walks or the Hollyford, Greenstone, Caples and Dusky Tracks – there is a reason why Te Anau is the “Walking Capital of New Zealand”.
 The choice of cafes also gives a good excuse for a coffee break and a bite to eat.

 For those staying longer in Te Anau, go to Bluegum Point for a choice of water activities.
 Boat rides, trout and salmon fishing, water skiing and swimming are good ways to take advantage of Lake Te Anau.
 Take a look at 5 Te Anau Must-Dos.

 Three Great Walks

 As New Zealand’s largest national park, it encompasses three of the 10 Great Walks.
 These tracks have been chosen for their outstanding beauty.
 Just remember, it likes to rain in Fiordland so be prepared!
 For more information on how to book accommodation for a Great Walk, see our Guide to the 10 Great Walks of New Zealand.

 The Kepler Track is a circuit walk starting and ending in Te Anau.
 It is a 3 to 4-day walk encompassing beech forests, mountain peaks, river and lakeshores.